drcaiomoreno/e2e-ai-bi-genai-db-sql-hands-on-workshop/README.md

-# AI/BI Genie + Databricks SQL Serverless Workshop
+# AI/BI Genie + Databricks SQL Serverless + Unity Catalog Demo/Workshop
 The aims of this repo is to create a hands on AI/BI Genie + Databricks SQL Serverless Workshop .

 # Products used